jessecube1234-beep/week4-level3-supabase/README.md

 This is a simple task manager app built with React, Vite, and Supabase.
 It allows you to add, read, update, and delete tasks in a user-friendly way.

-Checkout the live demon [here](https://supabase-intro-week4.netlify.app/)
+Checkout the live demo [here](https://supabase-intro-week4.netlify.app/)

 ## Installation
 .env.local example: